Larry the Cable Guy: Health Inspector: Plot

 Larry and Amy interrupt the mayor during an interview with their evidence, but the mayor explains that Chef Leon was reacting to the mayor's instruction to put French's mustard on the Gunn's chicken piccata, an act that the insulted Chef Leon viewed as a metaphorical act of "poisoning" to his life's work.
 When Larry speaks to Chef Leon over the phone, Chef Leon corroborates this interpretation.
 As a result, Tatlock fires Larry.

 Despondent, Larry visits his old friend Big Shug, but ends up alienating him as well.
-Heading over to his romantic interest, Jane's house, Larry sees she and her mother (Lisa Lampanelli) are enjoying a friendly social visit by the mayor.
-Feeling as if his life has hit rock bottom, Larry resolves to solve the poisoning crimes.
-He confronts Mayor Gunn, who reveals that Lily Micelli, the owner of Micelli's restaurant, had him make sure that Larry was assigned to the poisonings case.
-Larry and Amy realize that Micelli did this so to ensure that case was investigated incompetently, as she is the one behind the poisonings.
-At a taping of the television cook-off show, Top Chef, Larry and Amy expose Micelli's culpability and arrest her, and are vindicated.
+Heading over to his romantic interest, Jane's house, Larry sees she and her mother are enjoying a friendly social visit by the mayor.
+Jane later reveals that she was trying to get some incriminating facts and received his email callsign "BigBaller23", Larry recognized the name from Lily Micelli's email and resolves to solve the poisoning crimes.
+He confronts Mayor Gunn, who reveals that Lily Micelli, the owner of Micelli's restaurant, had him make sure that Larry was assigned to the poisonings case, now aware that only he and Jane got sick from eating there that night.
+Larry and Amy realize that Micelli did this so to ensure that case was investigated incompetently, as she is the one behind the poisonings, while assuminng Big Shug would be an easy opponent on Top Chef.
+During the cook-off competition, Micelli's loses the first round and while Lily was speaking to her sister, Brenda, unaware that her wire was activated, Larry and Amy expose Micelli's culpability with a plot to sabotage Big Shug during the competition.
+Both sisters were arrested while Jack Dabbs, the wheelchair desk clerk from the office, was discovered to be working for the Micelli's and made a run for it, revealing his handicap to be a fake, but was stopped by Larry's semi-retarded neighbor, Donnie.